fxlin/p3-tee/docs/quickerstart.md

 ## Building the entire project: an overview

 1. Grab the source code:
-        1. Access the tarball (optee-qemuv8-students-MMDDYY.tar) from /home/students/ on granger1/2.
-Don't need to copy to your home dir.
+	1. Access the tarball (optee-qemuv8-students-MMDDYY.tar) from /home/students/ on granger1/2. **Don't need to copy to your home dir**.
 Directly untar it like ```cd ~/; tar xvf /home/students/optee-qemuv8-students.tar```.
 	2. If you use own machine, you can download the tarball over SSH.
 2. First time build: we will build everything including QEMU and normal/secure worlds binaries of OPTEE.
 The build process will pack these binaries into an OS image (rootfs image) to be launched by QEMU
 3. Run QEMU and play with "Hello world", validating that our environment works properly.
 4. Repeated build: modify source code of normal world app and TAs, and build again.